revel/revel.github.io/manual/jobs.md

 interactive responsiveness is valued above asynchronous processing.
 When a pool is full of running jobs, new jobs block to wait for running jobs to complete.

-**Implementation note**: The implementation blocks on a channel receive, which is implemented to be [FIFO](http://en.wikipedia.org/wiki/FIFO) for waiting goroutines (but not specified/required to be so).
+**Implementation Note**: The implementation blocks on a channel receive, which is implemented to be [FIFO](http://en.wikipedia.org/wiki/FIFO) for waiting goroutines (but not specified/required to be so).
 [See here for discussion](https://groups.google.com/forum/?fromgroups=#!topic/golang-nuts/CPwv8WlqKag).